ziqian98/ziqian98.github.io/_pages/about.md

   * Publications
     * Feiyang Chen, **Ziqian Luo**, Yanyan Xu, Dengfeng Ke, “Complementary fusion of multi-features and multi-modalities in sentiment analysis,” Proc. of the Thirty-fourth **AAAI** workshop, New York, Feb.
 2020.
-    * Xueting Pan, **Ziqian Luo**, Lisang Zhou, "Navigating the Landscape of Distributed File Systems: Architectures, Implementations, and Considerations," In Journal of Innovations in Applied Engineering and Technology, 2(1), 1–12, Nov 2023.
+    * Xueting Pan, **Ziqian Luo**, Lisang Zhou, "Navigating the Landscape of Distributed File Systems: Architectures, Implementations, and Considerations," In Journal of Innovations in Applied Engineering and Technology, 2(1), 1–12, Nov.
+2023.
-    * Feiyang Chen, **Ziqian Luo**, Lisang Zhou, Xueting Pan, Ying Jiang, “Comprehensive Survey of Model Compression and Speed up for Vision Transformers,” In Journal of Information, Technology and Policy, 1(1), 1–12, Apr 2024.
+    * Feiyang Chen, **Ziqian Luo**, Lisang Zhou, Xueting Pan, Ying Jiang, “Comprehensive Survey of Model Compression and Speed up for Vision Transformers,” In Journal of Information, Technology and Policy, 1(1), 1–12, Apr.
+2024.

 <hr>